DenisCB/Effective-sparse-hstack/README.md

 One way to overcome this limitation is to apply horizontal stacking on small batches of data, producing a number of small CSR matrices, that then will be stacked vertically into a single large matrix.
 Complexity of vertical stacking of CSR matrices is negligible.

 # Performance
 Method was first tested during Quora competition on Kaggle, where I had to stack horizontally dense matrix of (2KK x 300) and CSR matrix of (2KK x 60K).
-Scipy sparse hstacking was crashing after 70-90 minutes of computations.
+Scipy sparse hstacking has been crashing after 70-90 minutes of computations.
 Batched function given in this repository successfully completed the same task within 10 minutes.

 On datasets of significant sizes batched version of hstacking completes stacking 3-5 times faster than scipy default version.
+Generally. larger datset leads to higher relative performance.
 However, on the small datasets timing is almost identical.
 Refer to notebook for exact details.